Michael-Naguib/Michael-Naguib/README.md

 ### Want More ?
 - Currently I am working as a software engineer, however my resume is available via [LinkedIn](https://www.linkedin.com/in/michael-naguib1/) if you are curious..
 Feel free to also email me at [1michael.naguib@gmail.com](mailto:1michael.naguib@gmail.com)
 - Checkout my website [https://michael-naguib.github.io/](https://michael-naguib.github.io/); I plan on writing Blog Posts & Articles about coding, mathematics and other topics piquing my interest
+- *Note* The views and opinions i represent in my personal github profile and repositories are my own and do not represent the views or opinions of the company i work for.

  [🐛 ←  bug in the code! ](https://xkcd.com/722/)